Sheila Scott, National Care Association Chief Executive

 QCS was looking for the input to ensure it remains a leading solution for achieving CQC compliance and inspection

 Quality Assurance: Rest assured with QCS

-Sheila Scott, National Care Association Chief Executive, believes QCS gives SME care providers the confidence to achieve CQC compliance with an emphasis on Quality Assurance
+Sheila Scott, Former National Care Association Chief Executive, believes QCS gives SME care providers the confidence to achieve CQC compliance with an emphasis on Quality Assurance

-Mrs Sheila Scott OBE is Chief Executive of the National Care Association (NCA).
+Mrs Sheila Scott OBE is the Former Chief Executive of the National Care Association (NCA).
 Care is Sheila Scott’s life; she possesses a strong command of the issues facing the care sector informed by her long career as a nursing professional, the owner and manager of a care business and as a leader in the care sector.
 Her work with the National Care Association, the voice of the independent care sector in the UK, continues to shape her views.